-Automobile dealerships are anomalies in the field of buying and selling businesses because by the very nature of the business both parties must be amongst the most knowledgeable people in the field, as the seller has already been qualified by both the factory and a financial institution as having that special knowledge and extra skill necessary to be approved as a dealer; and the buyer by virtue of the fact that the buyer intends to purchase the dealership has represented that the possessions the knowledge and skill necessary to obtain factory and finance approval, or that someone on his team possesses the necessary qualifications.
+Automobile dealerships are anomalies in the field of buying and selling businesses because, by the very nature of the company, both parties must be amongst the most knowledgeable people in the area, as the seller has already been qualified by both the factory and a financial institution as having that special knowledge and extra skill necessary to be approved as a dealer.
+Because the buyer intends to purchase the dealership, the buyer has represented that the possessions have the knowledge and skill required to obtain factory and finance approval or that someone on his team possesses the qualifications necessary.

 In Denison State Bank v.
-Madeira the defendant purchased an automobile dealership and in addition to refusing to pay his loan, he cross-complained against the bank alleging the bank misrepresented and omitted material facts about the dealership when he purchased it.
-In reversing a jury verdict against the bank the appellate court stated the defendant was a knowledgeable car man and although he testified he trusted and relied upon the Bank to furnish him complete, honest information, he could not abandon all caution and responsibility for his own protection and unilaterally impose a fiduciary relationship on the bank without a conscious assumption of such duties by the bank.
-See too: Kruse v.
-Bank of America where the court stated the plaintiffs could not have reasonably expected what they said they expected from the bank’s promises and assurances.
+Madeira, the defendant purchased an automobile dealership.
+In addition to refusing to pay his loan, he cross-complained against the Bank, alleging the Bank misrepresented and omitted material facts about the dealership when he purchased it.
+In reversing a jury verdict against the Bank, the appellate Court stated the defendant was a knowledgeable car man.
+Although he testified he trusted and relied upon the Bank to furnish him with complete, honest information, he could not abandon all caution and responsibility for his protection and unilaterally impose a fiduciary relationship on the Bank without a conscious assumption of such duties by the Bank.
+See, too: Kruse v.
+Bank of America, where the Court stated the plaintiffs could not have reasonably expected what they said they expected from the Bank’s promises and assurances.

 Special Rules for Accountants

-1) The Traditional (Ultramarines) Approach holds that before a plaintiff could sue an accountant he had to have privity, or a relationship equivalent to privity.
-The Plaintiff must establish:
+1) The Traditional (Ultramarines) Approach holds that before a plaintiff could sue an accountant, he had to have privity or a relationship equivalent to privity.
+The Plaintiff must establish the following: